 While this may put many visitors off, it will also make it an ideal location for a number of others.
-Featuring high end shops, restaurants, bars and cafes, it gives you the chance to treat yourself to a luxurious vacation.
+Featuring high-end shops, restaurants, bars, and cafes, it gives you the chance to treat yourself to a luxurious vacation.

 With days spent lazing on the beach or browsing the exclusive shops and boutiques, to evenings enjoying fine dining and sipping drinks while looking out over the stunning marina, you can truly embrace the highlife and let go of all your cares for a while.

-While the stunning beaches remain, prices are considerably lower and there is a more relaxed, family friendly environment.
+While the stunning beaches remain, prices are considerably lower and there is a more relaxed, family-friendly environment.
 Many of the high-end establishments have instead been replaced with more affordable alternatives.

-Bars are plentiful and feature a great range of styles, prices and locations, ensuring there is likely something for everyone.
+Bars are plentiful and feature a great range of styles, prices, and locations, ensuring there is likely something for everyone.

 What you essentially have here is your traditional beach destination, a place where people of all ages and backgrounds can come for a good time in the sun.

-With Sardinia under Spanish rule until the 18th century, Iglesias was considered one of the most important locations on the island by the Crown Of Aragon.
+With Sardinia under Spanish rule until the 18th-century, Iglesias was considered one of the most important locations on the island by the Crown Of Aragon.
 As such, there are an incredible collection of buildings and artifacts remaining, which provide great insights into the region during that time.

-From castles and medieval fortifications to its cathedral and incredible number of historic churches, the city is brimming with locations that demonstrate its culture from that era.
+From castles and medieval fortifications to its cathedral and an incredible number of historic churches, the city is brimming with locations that demonstrate its culture from that era.
 The area also featured a prominent mining industry, with the Monteponi Mine and Mining Art Museum allowing visitors the chance to understand the focal point of the city’s economy.

 Whether you want to truly delve into the depths of the history or simply stroll around the streets and piazza’s, enjoying the beauty of the buildings and structures around you, Iglesias has plenty to keep you in awe throughout your stay.

-A collection of churches, chapels and cloisters, some dating as far back as the Roman era, surround one of the city’s standout features, the 12th century St. Marys Cathedral.
+A collection of churches, chapels, and cloisters, some dating as far back as the Roman era, surround one of the city’s standout features, the 12th-century St. Marys Cathedral.
 This and the Tower Of St Christophoros combine to form a powerful memorial to the city’s past, showing the grandeur and architectural prowess that they possessed.

 One of the most popular draws to the city occurs on carnival Sunday and Mardi Gras, in the form of a festival known as Sa Sartiglia, which has been taking place for more than 500 years.
 The event is an equestrian tournament, where masked riders gallop through the streets around the cathedral with swords, attempting to claim ribbons suspended above them.

+If you travel to Sardinia in February or March, be sure to take part in this Oristano carnival where everyone dresses up.
 This unique sight draws people from around the world to witness a spectacle unlike anything else they are likely to have experienced.

 This makes it considerably easier for anyone wanting to mix a few days of lazing on the beach with seeing the sights and spectacles of the city.